liutianlin0121/liutianlin0121.github.io/_posts/2021-04-17-isotropic-rv.md

 \end{equation}
 $$

 As shown in Section 3.3.4 of the book by Roman Vershynin, this random $$X$$ is isotropic.
-By the definition of an isotropic random variable, we have
+That is,

 $$
 \begin{equation}